issalig/led-clock/README.md

   - Wishlist

-  - New PCB for the beginning of 2015 (SMD)
+  - New PCB for 1st 1/4 2015 (SMD)
-    - Correct GND mask from previous version 0.3
+    - (OK) Correct GND mask from previous version 0.3
-    - Remove DS1307 circuitry and substitute it for a module
+    - (OK) Remove DS1307 circuitry and substitute it for a module
+	- (OK) Nokia screen
-    - Correct button footprint holes
+    - (OK) Correct button footprint holes
-	- Documentation for pinout
+	- (OK) Documentation for pinout
 	- (OK) Support for radio TEA5767
 	- (OK) Possibility of adding capes
     - (OK) Pinout assignment and reserved pins
-	- Pass also I2C, SPI pins on stackable horizontal
+	- (OK) Pass also I2C, SPI pins on stackable horizontal
 	- (OK) Remote IR 1838

   - Software